Situations that Require an Estate Planning Lawyer

 - You have a disabled family member

 - You’re in a second (or later) marriage

 - You want to leave some or all of your estate to charity

 If any of the situations above apply to your family, we highly recommend that you seek out the wisdom and guidance of an experienced estate planning lawyer to create your estate planning documents.
-Don’t risk the prospect of having the State Department of Revenue (and/or the IRS) receive the largest portion of your estate.
-Call now 509-328-2150 if you have questions or would like to get started on your own estate plan!
+Don’t risk the prospect of having the State Department of Revenue (and/or the IRS) receive a large portion of your estate.
+Call 509-328-2150 today if you have questions or would like to get started on your own estate plan!